 - 1. Create a Downtown Development Authority, such as a Community Reinvestment Agency. - Increase activity downtown.
-Activate downtown through public spaces (streetscapes and the three parks) that attract people, so that residents and visitors want to return over and over again. - 3.
-Conduct a downtown placemaking and recreation branding study, and reinforce findings through City ordinances, programs and visible improvements. - In the South Town tech center, through ordinance revisions, incorporate more town center characteristics. - 5.
-Create a parking plan and management strategy. - Promote interesting "mountain modern" architectural building features for the four centers.
+Activate downtown through public spaces (streetscapes, alleys, and the three parks) that attract people, so that residents and visitors want to return over and over again. - Conduct a downtown placemaking and recreation branding study, and reinforce findings through City ordinances, programs and visible improvements. - In the South Town tech center, through ordinance revisions, incorporate more town center characteristics.

-- Prevent standard strip commercial development through ordinance modifications. - 8.
-Assure dark sky compliance for all lighting in all centers. - In the tourism/recreation hub, develop an economic development strategy to begin transitioning to more consistent uses.
+- Create a parking plan and management strategy. - 6.
+Promote historic architecture in the Historic Downtown District, and promote interesting "mountain modern" architectural building features at the four new centers. - Prevent standard strip commercial development through ordinance modifications. - 8.
+Assure dark sky compliance for all lighting in all centers. - 9.
+In the Recreation and Arts District, develop an economic development strategy to begin transitioning to more consistent uses.

-These strategies reflect an emphasis on Downtown, South Town, architectural features, dark skies and the tourism/recreation hub.
+These strategies reflect an emphasis on Downtown, South Town, architectural features, dark skies and the tecreation and Arts District.